 For example, a malicious account can be created and fed into your HubSpot CRM through a CSV file or other CRM (Third-Party Integration and Data Importing at work here).

 As you know by now that even the most secured system has tiny loopholes.
-The hackers just need that tiny loophole like a thread sized crack in a water pipe allows water to leak.
+The hackers just need that tiny loophole like a thread-sized crack in a water pipe that allows water to leak.

 Apply Double Authentication